-It existed on the boundary between hardware and software; thus the name "firmware".Over time, popular usage extended the word "firmware" to denote any computer program that is tightly linked to hardware, including processor machine instructions for BIOS, bootstrap loaders, or the control systems for simple electronic devices such as a microwave oven, remote control, or computer peripheral.The BIOS may be "manually" updated by a user, using a small utility program.
+The BIOS may be "manually" updated by a user, using a small utility program.In contrast, firmware in storage devices (harddisks, DVD drives, flash storage) rarely gets updated, even when flash (rather than ROM) storage is used for the firmware; there are no standardized mechanisms for detecting or updating firmware versions.It existed on the boundary between hardware and software; thus the name "firmware".Over time, popular usage extended the word "firmware" to denote any computer program that is tightly linked to hardware, including processor machine instructions for BIOS, bootstrap loaders, or the control systems for simple electronic devices such as a microwave oven, remote control, or computer peripheral.

 Before the inclusion of integrated circuits, other firmware devices included a discrete semiconductor diode matrix.

 In fact, the television's mother board has a complex firmware too.